 Acknowledgment

 The success of any project depends on the encouragement and guidelines provided by experts.
 Therefore, we would like to take this opportunity to thank those who taught us and helped us accomplish our work during our journey on this project.
-We would like to express our greatest gratitude and appreciation to Dr. Ahmed Elkabany, Dr. Omina Attallah, and Dr Iham Zeidan.
+We would like to express our greatest gratitude and appreciation to Dr. Ahmad Al-Kabbany, Dr. Omneya Attallah, and Dr Iham Zeidan.
 We are speechless for their tremendous support and effort.
-We felt motivated and encouraged every time we meet them asking for help and presenting our work.
-The encouragement, collaboration and support we were receiving from all the members who contributed on this project was vital for our success.
+We felt motivated and encouraged every time we met them asking for help and presenting our work.
+The encouragement, collaboration and support we had been receiving from all the members who contributed on this project was vital for our success.
 We are grateful for going through this experience under their supervision.

 Abstract

-Engineering is the backbone of every existing technology nowadays.
-Science of engineering has become more important than ever due to the revolutionary development in technologies.
-Despite the extreme importance of teaching and studying engineering.
-It is still challenging as it requires a lot of practical training and studying.
-For most of engineering departments, the required equipment for these training can be significantly expensive and might be not affordable for many educational institutions.
-Moreover, during the Covid-19 pandemic and the lockdown all over the world Universities had to shift the learning programs into distance learning which caused lack in this part which can be the most important part in the process of studying engineering.
-The lectures had to be shifted to e-learning.
-However, there have been no available alternative for the laboratories to be held.
+Engineering is the backbone of innovation.
+The science of engineering has, and will continue to play a pivotal role in the advancements of almost every field, from agriculture to entertainment to education, with the facilitating technology component getting better every day in all these fields.
+Hence, it is quite fair if we say that teaching and studying engineering is simply “tomorrow in the making”.
+Nevertheless, guaranteeing the quality of engineering education is challenging, as it requires significant practical training and hands-on experience.
+For most of engineering departments, the required equipment for this training is significantly expensive and might not be affordable for many educational institutions.
+Moreover, during the COVID-19 pandemic and the lockdown all over the world, universities had to shift to distance learning which has stressed even further the remarkable role that distance learning can play in engineering education.
+This is particularly because lectures could be shifted to e-learning in a straightforward manner, while a viable and effective alternative to laboratories, especially those that involve expensive equipment, is still missing.

 After searching and analysis of engineering laboratories it has been found that Diesel Engine labs are the perfect candidate to start with in our project.
 Firstly, Diesel engines are characterized by their extremely huge size and weight.
 It is almost impossible to afford an alternative for its labs in reality.
 Secondly, the extreme cost of the engine which might reach 1 million USD.
 Thus, providing the engine in virtual reality would be a perfect solution to cut costs down even after the pandemic.
 Thirdly, Diesel engine labs requires very high safety precautions which itself could be an additional cost for the institution.
 So, the best way to ensure student’s safety is through virtual lab that will provide them with the same learning experience without exposing them to safety issues.
 Finally, despite the efficiency and importance of diesel engine labs, they still lack of practicality and immersion as students see what the engine is doing and how they can control it but without a real visualization of what is going inside this huge machine.
 Thus, our solution is providing this extra part which would increasingly engage students into what they are learning and help them understand the basics behind each control they perform which will give them the required insight and knowledge for improvement.